Jira Backup Script vs. Third-party Backup

 GitProtect.io puts security in the first place and follows strict international requirements.
 It has already passed SOC 2 Audit and is in the process of certification for compliance with ISO 27001

-Jira backup is available in Atlassian Marketplace, with a “Try it free” version, just to check if this is the tool that we need – and trust me, you will love it!
+Jira backup is available in Atlassian Marketplace, with a free trial version, just to check if this is the tool that you need – and trust me, you will love it!

 Conclusion